There are 9 states with community property: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.

 In community property jurisdictions, community property includes any income received by either spouse during the marriage, debts (acquired during the marriage), IRAs, vehicles, homes, furniture, appliances, and luxury items.
 Gifts and inheritances are not included.
 Assets acquired before marriage are not considered to be community property; however, these assets can be commuted to community property depending on the jurisdiction.
 Generally, assets will be split 50/50 in a divorce court in a community property state unless a different arrangement is agreed upon.
 The length of a marriage does not matter in community property states, whether the marriage lasted for a few months or 20 years.
 A prenuptial agreement will almost always override a community property law.

 Community property law states directly contradict common law states, where property acquired by one member of a married couple during their marriage belongs solely to that person unless the property is specifically put in the names of both spouses.
-Dower and curtesy are abolished in all nine of the community property states, but exist in some common law states.
+Dower and curtesy are abolished in all nine of the community property states but exist in some common law states.
 Dower and curtesy are a surviving spouse’s right to receive a set portion of the deceased spouse’s estate.
 Dower refers to the portion to which a surviving wife is entitled and curtesy refers to what a husband is entitled to.

 There are currently nine community property states:

-Alaska can be considered to be community property or common law hybrid states.
+Alaska can be considered to be a community property or common law hybrid state.
 Couples can sign a joint agreement to elect to treat their assets and debts as community property.
 Including Alaska, there are 41 common law states.
 Rules of community property vary slightly in each of the nine states.
 The information presented below is not intended to be legal advice.
 It is best to consult a divorce attorney to receive the most accurate information on community property laws in your state.

-Community property is recognized in Arizona and is classified as all property acquired by either spouse during their marriage except if one spouse acquires a gift or inheritance or property acquired after a divorce, legal separation or annulment.
-Additionally, real and personal property owned by one spouse before the marriage and any rent, profit or increase in the value of that property is classified as separate income.
+Community property is recognized in Arizona and is classified as all property acquired by either spouse during their marriage except if one spouse acquires a gift or inheritance or property acquired after a divorce, legal separation, or annulment.
+Additionally, real and personal property owned by one spouse before the marriage and any rent, profit, or increase in the value of that property are classified as separate income.
 Property purchased by a married couple who lived in a non-community property state is considered by law in Arizona as quasi-community property and shall be fairly and equitably divided by the court.
 Dower and curtesy are abolished in Arizona.